Powers of the Cartier operator on Artin-Schreier covers: Short Exact Sequences and the Kernel

-In this section we introduce the tools necessary to prove bounds on $a_Y^n$.
-Essentially we formalize the phenomenon observed in Example \ref{eg7}.
-We do this via a filtration of sheaves
+In this section we introduce the tools necessary to do this.
+We construct a filtration of sheaves

-The rightmost sheaf and its global sections will be accessible to us (see Proposition \ref{proptango}), while the leftmost sheaf $\G_{-1}=\im \ph$ is what we're interested in.
-The goal of this section is to work our way from right to left, by describing the associated gradeds of the filtration \eqref{eqGfilt}, which will be the skyscraper sheaves $M_j \cong \G_{j+1}/\G_j$.
-This is done by local computations at the branch points of the cover, the support of the auxiliary divisors $D_j$ required to split \eqref{exseqVXn} and the auxiliary point $Q'$.
+The rightmost sheaf and its global sections will be accessible to us (see Proposition~\ref{proptango}), while the leftmost sheaf $\G_{-1}=\im \ph$ is what we're interested in.
+The goal of this section is to work our way from right to left, by computing the associated graded sheaves of the filtration \eqref{eqGfilt}, which will be skyscraper sheaves.
+This is done through local computations at the branch points of the cover, the support of the auxiliary divisors $D_j$ required to split \eqref{exseqVXn} and the auxiliary point $Q'$.